-Goal-setting doesn’t have to be burdensome.
+Coaching employees to improve performance doesn’t have to be burdensome.
 Team activities can help foster a positive attitude and keep the momentum going.
 The use of illustrations, charts and diagrams that show progress toward the goal creates a fun atmosphere that helps keep people focused and creates buy-in.

 Keep their interest.
 A common way to track a goal is with a large cardboard thermometer, where participants color in the thermometer from the bottom up to the top as they near goal achievement.
 The goal is written at the top and may be tracked in increments such as dollars, hours, accolades.
 Customize it for your own organization.
 The idea is to start with a blank thermometer and color it in as the goal looms in sight.
 Keep it fun.
 It doesn’t have to be a grind.